SAP/sqlalchemy-hana/README.rst

 Tests
 -----

-You can test sqlalchemy-hana dialect using the pytest plugin.
+You can test the sqlalchemy-hana dialect using pytest.

 .. code-block::